Mt. LeConte (via Bullhead Trail)

 Starting from Light 8 in Gatlinburg, turn onto Historic Nature Trail / Airport Road.
 After driving 0.7 miles veer right onto Cherokee Orchard Road, upon which you'll enter into Great Smoky Mountain National Park.
 After driving another 2.2 miles you'll enter the one-way Cherokee Orchard Loop Road.
 After driving roughly 0.6 miles on the loop, the Bullhead Trailhead will be located on your right.
-(If this parking lot is full, there's an auxiliary parking area about a tenth-of-a-mile further down the road)
+If this parking lot is full, there's an auxiliary parking area about a tenth-of-a-mile further down the road.

 If you're trying to decide between the Rainbow Falls Trail and the Bullhead Trail as to which route to take to the summit of Mt.
 LeConte, I would recommend taking the Bullhead Trail because of the views along the way, unless of course you specifically want to see Rainbow Falls.
-However, because this trail is much more exposed than Rainbow Falls, Bullhead might be a fairly hot hike in the summer, especially along the ridge that leads from Balsam Point to Mount LeConte.
+However, because this trail is much more exposed than Rainbow Falls, Bullhead can be a fairly hot hike in the summer, especially along the ridge that leads from Balsam Point to Mount LeConte.

 Just before turning into the parking lot you may have noticed a locked gate blocking an old gravel road.
 This gate marks the trailhead for the Bullhead Trail.
 Hikers will have to follow this gravel road, which is actually the Old Sugarlands Trail, for approximately four-tenths of mile before turning left onto the Bullhead Trail.

-At just over a mile from the parking lot the trail begins to ascend more rapidly as you climb the Bullhead, a heath-covered bald extending off Balsam Point.
+At just over a mile from the parking lot the trail begins to ascend more rapidly as you climb the Bullhead, a heath-covered bald that extends off Balsam Point.
 Standing at an elevation of roughly 4300 feet, the bald received its name due to its supposed resemblance to a bulls head from a distance.
 Over the next mile or so you'll pass several rock cliff faces, and at roughly 1.5 miles from the trailhead, will pass two small caves created by overhanging rocks.

 After climbing up to the backside of Bullhead the trail begins to level off and you'll begin to catch a few glimpses of the surrounding mountains.
 Balsam Point will come into view almost directly in front you.
-Over the course of the next two miles the trail will take you up the north face of this mountain, before exiting onto the ridge to the right of the mountain (see the photo above).
+Over the course of the next two miles the trail will lead you up the north face of this mountain, before exiting onto the ridge to the right of the mountain (see the photo above).

 Hikers will exit Balsam Point and onto the aforementioned ridge at roughly 5.3 miles.
 For the next half-mile or so you'll have some great views towards the north.
 To catch the best view of the mountains to the south you'll have to look to your right, just as the trail levels off and begins traversing the ridge.

 At roughly 6.3 miles you'll arrive at the Rainbow Falls Trail junction.
 Hikers should proceed straight ahead here to continue towards the summit of Mt.
 LeConte.
 After walking another four-tenths of a mile you'll reach the Alum Cave Trail, which branches off to the right.
 Hikers should proceed straight ahead here.